Buhari: Peer Review Good for Strong Leadership in Africa

 President Muhammadu Buhari has called on member states of African Union (AU) to imbibe the culture of peer review and peer to peer learning for proactive and strong leadership in the continent.

-The president made the call on Tuesday at the State House, Abuja, at the launch of the Second Country Review Report (CRR) and the National Programme of Action (NPoA) of Nigeria.
+The President made the call yesterday in Abuja, at the launch of the Second Country Review Report (CRR) and the National Programme of Action (NPoA) of Nigeria.

 He noted that the report would strengthen the implementation of African Union Agenda 2063, the strategic framework for the socio-economic transformation of the continent over the next 50 years.